-The Pacific Energy line of woodstoves is a culmination of years of research and development.
+The Pacific Energy SUMMIT woodstove is a culmination of years of research and development.
 Designed to be efficient, clean-burning and user-friendly, this heater will give you years of warm service.
 However, a knowledgeable operator is still the most important factor for maximum performance and part of this is understanding the basic functions of this design.